weaversa/cryptol-course/INSTALL.md

    [https://code.visualstudio.com](https://code.visualstudio.com)
    * **If installing on Windows, be sure to download the "User Installer"**.
 4. Open Visual Studio Code (command name: `code`) and
-    1. Install the "vscode-pdf" extension: click **View->Extensions**, search for "tomoki1207", select and install.
+    1. Install the "vscode-pdf" extension: click **View -> Extensions**, search for "tomoki1207", select and install.
+    2. Install the "Markdown Preview Enhanced" extension: click **View -> Extensions**, search for "shd101wyy.markdown-preview-enhanced", select and install.
-    2. Install the "Remote Containers Visual Studio Code Extension": click **View -> Extensions**, search for "ms-vscode-remote.remote-containers", select and install.
+    3. Install the "Remote - Containers" extension: click **View -> Extensions**, search for "ms-vscode-remote.remote-containers", select and install.
-    3. Open the cryptol-course directory: click **File -> Open Folder...** (or just **Open...** on MacOS) and select the directory where you unzipped the course repository.
+    4. Open the cryptol-course directory: click **File -> Open Folder...** (or just **Open...** on MacOS) and select the directory where you unzipped the course repository.
        * Be sure to select the top-level cryptol-course directory, not a subdirectory.
-    4. Visual Studio Code will detect the remote container and prompt you in the lower right corner of the window -- choose **Reopen in Container**.
+    5. Visual Studio Code will detect the remote container and prompt you in the lower right corner of the window -- choose **Reopen in Container**.
        * If you miss the prompt, click the `><` box (hovertext: "open a remote window") in the lower left hand corner of the window and choose "Remote-Containers: Reopen in Container".
        * It will take a while for Docker to build the container the first time.
 Once it's done, you can run Cryptol by clicking **Terminal -> Run Task... -> Cryptol**.

 If a terminal window appears with the Cryptol logo, you're done.
 Feel free to load the next lab into the interpreter by typing: